Fighting Against Forced Labour and Child Labour in Supply Chains Act (Bill S-211)

 Annual Report

-Jack Victor’s Montreal factory manufactures fine men’s tailored clothing (suits, sportscoats, blazers, trousers, and formalwear) using fabric, linings and components from Europe and the Far East.
+Jack Victor's Montreal factory manufactures fine men's tailored clothing (suits, sportcoats, blazers, trousers, and formalwear) using fabric, linings and components from Europe and the Far East.
 The company also imports tailored clothing and related categories (such as sportswear and outerwear) that are manufactured in Europe, the Middle East and Asia.
-All products are wholesaled to department stores and independent men’s clothing stores throughout the United States and Canada.
-Jack Victor also sells products directly to North American consumers through its two ecommerce websites, which are operated by a wholly-owned subsidiary Jack Victor Direct Sales Inc.
+All products are wholesaled to department stores and independent men's clothing stores throughout the United States and Canada.
+Jack Victor also sells products directly to North American consumers through its two e-commerce websites, which are operated by a wholly-owned subsidiary Jack Victor Direct Sales Inc.

-1. B) Jack Victor’s workforce includes 788 unionized employees who enjoy wages and benefits agreed upon during freely held labour negotiations (Union des Employes et Employees de Service, Local 800).
+B) Jack Victor's workforce includes 850 unionized employees who enjoy wages and benefits agreed upon during freely held labour negotiations (Union des Employes et Employees de Service, Local 800).
 Overtime is optional and is reimbursed at time-and-a-half.
-Canadian and Quebec labor laws and the factory’s union representation are strong factors in assuring that the company’s Canadian operations are free of any forced labour or unlawful child labour practices.
+Canadian and Quebec labor laws and the factory's union representation are strong factors in assuring that the company's Canadian operations are free of any forced labour or unlawful child labour practices.

 All unionized and non-unionized employees must submit proof of age in the form of a government health card, passport, or other government-issued document which provides a photograph, full name, and date of birth.
 Copies of such documents are kept on file.
 Except for part-time positions, the minimum age of employment is 18 years of age, and no person subject to compulsory school attendance is employed, in accordance with provincial and federal law.